MEDICARE REOPENS COMPETITIVE BIDDING PROGRAM FOR MEDICAL EQUIPMENT AND SUPPLIES

 • Walkers and Related Accessories

-• Support Surfaces (Group 2 mattresses and overlays in
+• Support Surfaces (Group 2 mattresses and overlays in Miami only)

 The DMEPOS competitive bidding program, combined with Medicare’s accreditation and quality standard requirements, will help to ensure that high quality items and services continue to be available to beneficiaries who need medical equipment and supplies.
 Beneficiaries living in the competitive bidding areas won’t need to take any action before the program begins in 2011.